mpsonntag/prespost/201911a_odml_rdf_article/outline.md

-# From metadata to the semantic web: services for data annotation and findable data
+# From metadata to the Semantic Web: services for data annotation and findable data

 ## Abstract